jechoi2026-00/Brain-AI/README.md

 ### 3. Prepare model weights

+The trained YOLOv8 weight file is not included in this repository.

-Place the trained YOLOv8 model file in the project root:
+If you have a trained model, place it in the project root with the following filename:

 ```bash
 best.pt
 ```

-The Streamlit app expects the model path below:
+The current Streamlit app expects this path:

 ```python
 model = YOLO("best.pt")
 ```

+If `best.pt` is missing, the app will not be able to perform real tumor segmentation inference.
+In that case, you can still review the source code and interface structure, but model prediction requires a trained weight file.

 ### 4. Run the application